 Schouwen-Duiveland has 34,000 inhabitants.
 The municipality is completely surrounded by water, stronger: the municipal land (48,894 ha) consists of slightly more water surface (25,791 ha) than dry surface (23,103 ha).

 There are two cities on Schouwen-Duiveland: Zierikzee and Brouwershaven.
-Brouwershaven was designated as a narrow city between the 16th and 18th centuries.
+Brouwershaven was referred to as a “narrow city” between the 16th and 18th centuries.
 This is a Zeeuwse name for seven smaller cities that had city rights, but were not allowed to sit in the States of Zeeland.

-The municipality also comprises sixteen villages: Bruinisse, Burgh, Dreischor, Ellemeet, Haamstede, Kerkwerve, Nieuwerkerk, Noordgouwe, Noordwelle, Oosterland, Ouwerkerk, Renesse, Scharendijke, Serooskerke, Sirjansland, Zonnemaire.
+The municipality also comprises sixteen villages: Bruinisse, Burgh, Dreischor, Ellemeet, Haamstede, Kerkwerve, Nieuwerkerk, Noordgouwe, Noordwelle, Oosterland, Ouwerkerk, Renesse, Scharendijke, Serooskerke, Sirjansland en Zonnemaire.

-And you will also find nine hamlets on Schouwen-Duiveland: Burghsluis, Brijdorpe, Elkerzee, Looperskapelle, Moriaanshoofd, Nieuwerkerke, Westenschouwen.
+You will also find nine more hamlets on Schouwen-Duiveland: Burghsluis, Brijdorpe, Elkerzee, Looperskapelle, Moriaanshoofd, Nieuwerkerke en Westenschouwen.

 Schouwen-Duiveland was founded in 1997 from six municipalities: Brouwershaven, Bruinisse, Duiveland, Middenschouwen, Westerschouwen and Zierikzee.
 The name refers to the islands of Schouwen and Duiveland where the Gouwe ran between the water.
 A dam was built in 1610 linking the two islands.
 The town hall is on the edge of Zierikzee.